-Welcoming America is a nonprofit, nonpartisan organization that leads a movement of inclusive communities becoming more prosperous by making everyone feel like they belong.
+Welcoming America is a nonprofit, nonpartisan organization that leads a movement of inclusive communities becoming more prosperous by ensuring everyone belongs.
 We believe that all people, including immigrants, are valued contributors and vital to the success of our communities and shared future.

 Through the Welcoming Network, we work to change systems and culture by providing communities the roadmap they need to create welcoming policies and share new approaches to inclusion to create an environment where everyone can truly thrive.